AnweshCR7/angular-component-recursion/README.md

 # angular-nested-list
-This peoject is built using Angular 4.
-It features a nested list which is recursively (read: dynamically) built based on the list data that has been passed to the list component.
+This project is built using Angular 4.
+It serves as an example of recursion, in angular components.
+It features a nested list interface which is recursively (read: dynamically) built based on the *recursive list data* that has been passed to the list component.
 Sample data model for a list item is as follows
 ```
 class ListDataItem  {
   id: string;